Switzerland Flag

 TAX MULTIPLIER

-6 Parents, grandparents, siblings & other persons living together for at least 10 years
+parents, grandparents, siblings and other persons living together with the donor for at least ten years

 Canton of Geneva